Paylocity Holding Co. (NASDAQ:PCTY) Director Steven I. Sarowitz Sells 2,900 Shares

 Paylocity Holding Co.
-(NASDAQ:PCTY – Get Free Report) Director Steven I. Sarowitz sold 2,900 shares of the company’s stock in a transaction dated Friday, November 29th.
-The stock was sold at an average price of $208.17, for a total value of $603,693.00.
-Following the completion of the transaction, the director now owns 9,211,215 shares of the company’s stock, valued at $1,917,498,626.55.
-The trade was a 0.03 % decrease in their ownership of the stock.
-The transaction was disclosed in a filing with the SEC, which is available at the SEC website.
+(NASDAQ:PCTY – Get Free Report) Director Steven I. Sarowitz sold 2,900 shares of the firm’s stock in a transaction on Monday, December 2nd.
+The shares were sold at an average price of $208.59, for a total value of $604,911.00.
+Following the transaction, the director now owns 8,945,315 shares in the company, valued at approximately $1,865,903,255.85.
+This trade represents a 0.03 % decrease in their ownership of the stock.
+The sale was disclosed in a filing with the SEC, which is accessible through this hyperlink.

-Hedge funds have recently modified their holdings of the business.
-UMB Bank n.a. boosted its holdings in shares of Paylocity by 1,650.0% during the 3rd quarter.
-UMB Bank n.a. now owns 175 shares of the software maker’s stock valued at $29,000 after acquiring an additional 165 shares during the last quarter.
-Prospera Private Wealth LLC bought a new position in Paylocity during the third quarter valued at approximately $39,000.
-Rothschild Investment LLC purchased a new stake in Paylocity in the second quarter worth approximately $40,000.
-Signaturefd LLC raised its stake in Paylocity by 121.0% during the 3rd quarter.
-Signaturefd LLC now owns 305 shares of the software maker’s stock valued at $50,000 after buying an additional 167 shares during the last quarter.
-Finally, Quarry LP lifted its holdings in shares of Paylocity by 149.2% during the 3rd quarter.
-Quarry LP now owns 309 shares of the software maker’s stock valued at $51,000 after buying an additional 185 shares during the period.
-Hedge funds and other institutional investors own 94.76% of the company’s stock.
+A number of hedge funds have recently bought and sold shares of PCTY.
+Tidal Investments LLC lifted its position in Paylocity by 142.3% in the 1st quarter.
+Tidal Investments LLC now owns 3,989 shares of the software maker’s stock worth $686,000 after buying an additional 2,343 shares during the last quarter.
+Cetera Investment Advisers lifted its position in Paylocity by 128.7% in the first quarter.
+Cetera Investment Advisers now owns 11,783 shares of the software maker’s stock valued at $2,025,000 after purchasing an additional 6,630 shares during the last quarter.
+Cetera Advisors LLC bought a new stake in Paylocity in the first quarter valued at approximately $729,000.
+First Hawaiian Bank lifted its position in Paylocity by 6.6% in the second quarter.
+First Hawaiian Bank now owns 2,425 shares of the software maker’s stock valued at $320,000 after purchasing an additional 150 shares during the last quarter.
+Finally, DNB Asset Management AS lifted its position in Paylocity by 2.0% in the second quarter.
+DNB Asset Management AS now owns 7,683 shares of the software maker’s stock valued at $1,013,000 after purchasing an additional 148 shares during the last quarter.
+Institutional investors own 94.76% of the company’s stock.

 Paylocity Company Profile